wcarhart/lurker/README.md

-  more        - show the next 10 posts (up to 500) less        - show the previous 10 posts back        - show the previous list of posts again clear       - clear the screen exit        - quit lurker
+  more        - show the next 10 posts (up to 500) less        - show the previous 10 posts back        - show the previous list of posts again refresh     - refresh the master post list, which will reset the ordering of posts clear       - clear the screen exit        - quit lurker
 ```